philterd/phileas/docs/docs/filter_policies/filters/common_filters/ages.md

 ## Filter

 This filter identifies ages such as `3.5 years old` in text.
+Ages written as spelled-out numbers are also identified, for example `thirty-five years old`, `thirty-five-year-old`, and `aged forty-two`.

 ### Required Parameters